 Sustainable use and management of our water resources

-The main objective of the professional group is to contribute to a better world by ensuring society's competence to preserve and utilize watercourses and water resources in an optimal and sustainable way.
+The main objective of the hydraulic engineering group is to contribute to a better world by ensuring society's competence to preserve and utilize watercourses and water resources in an optimal and sustainable way.
 In this way, we will contribute to the green shift and to safeguard and develop the built environment in and in the vicinity to watercourses, in a way that ensures sustainability and security for society.

 We do this through teaching and research in four main areas; Hydrology, Hydraulics, Eco-hydraulics and water resource management and Hydropower.

 Hydrology covers the fields of hydrological modeling, flood hydrology, hydrology in hydropower planning and urban hydrology.
 The focus is on applications in planning and management.

 Hydraulics encompasses hydraulic conditions in and in connection to watercourses and hydroelectric plants and covers areas such as erosion and sediment transport, hydraulic capacities and forces and modeling and simulation of water flow.

 Eco Hydraulics and water resource management includes the physical environmental factors in the watercourses as well as the use and management of water resources.
 Knowledge of the effect of the factors through modeling and simulation is a central topic.

 Hydropower includes hydropower planning, hydropower technology, economic optimization, dam technology and dam safety, as well as environmental analyzes.
 In an international perspective, hydropower and good water resource management are the most important contributions to sustainable resource management and clean renewable energy.

 As part of bringing Norwegian hydropower expertise into the world and thereby making an important contribution to NTNU's vision, "knowledge for a better world", the hydraulic engineering group is responsible for the two-year International Master's program Hydropower Development.
 The subjects in the program form an important part of the group's teaching program.